Hi, I’m Ian Campbell

 Alongside the Partimenti Workshop, I’m developing resources such as the Inventing Music at the Keyboard book series, designed to help students build creative musicianship early through scales, intervals, listening, improvisation, and composition.
 My broader goal is to help musicians reconnect with the historical tradition of improvising composers while making those tools practical for today’s musical lives.

-Many of the posts on this site grow out of my own musical journey, here are a few articles that give a good introduction to the ideas behind the Partimenti Workshop.
+Many of the blog posts on this site grow out of my own musical journey, here are a few articles that give a good introduction to me and the ideas behind the Partimenti Workshop.